 Here there is a map of the hiking area and slightly past this you’ll get a glimpse of the incredible Lions.

 You can also do the Bowen Summit hike on its own, it’s one of the best easy hikes in Vancouver.

 St Marks Summit

 Continue along the trail where you’ll pass a few streams and then begins heading uphill again.
 You’ll also come into a small meadow and cross two bridges.

 Here the path begins to level and there’s a brief downhill section.
 This is short lived as then trail climbs again through another series of steep switchbacks.

 Half way through this uphill section the trail goes from a well maintained path to one that isn’t maintained.
 There are lots of roots and rocks that will probably slow your pace down!

 When the trail levels out you’ve reached the upper region of St. Mark’s Summit.
 Cross uphill a little and there’s a big rock to your left which offers your first viewpoint from St Mark’s Summit.

-For the best light hike St Mark’s at sunset but don’t forget to take your 10 essentials; especially a head torch and bear spray!
+For the best views in Vancouver hike up St Mark’s at sunset but don’t forget to take your 10 essentials; especially a head torch and bear spray!